 Good Firewood Use Practices

 To protect the integrity of your firewood shed and its contents, learn how to use your wood in the proper way.
 If you buy your firewood, look for quality stock while shopping and take the place where you plan to burn the wood into consideration.
-For example, picking wood out for a bonfire can require different methods than selecting wood that is intended to go into your home.
-Inspect any potential wood pieces for evidence of insect activity, like D-ring burrowing shapes.
-Turn the wood around in your hands and look for signs of diseases like fungus.
-Collecting good wood can go a long way in protecting firewood sheds while your logs sit in storage.
+For example, picking wood out for a bonfire can require different methods than selecting wood that is intended to go in your fireplace or woodstove.
+Inspect wood pieces for evidence of insect activity.
+Turn the wood over in your hands and look for signs of fungus.
+Collecting good wood can go a long way in protecting firewood sheds and their contents while your logs sit in storage.

-Implement an organizational system that allows you to access the oldest wood that you have before the newest.
+Implement an organizational system that allows you to use the oldest wood that you have before the newest.
 Using old wood first reduces the chances that your wood will decay and be tempting to insects and pests seeking shelter and food.
-Think about installing some racks in your firewood storage shed for this purpose.
-A benefit of using racks is that airflow is increased to all sides of the wood, which can potentially increase its longevity.
+Think about installing some racks in your firewood storage shed to help you rotate your wood stock.
+Another benefit of using racks is that airflow is increased to all sides of the wood, which can potentially increase its longevity.

-At Alan’s Factory Outlet, we have a wide array of firewood shed kits for sale in our online store.
-You're sure to find the perfect shed for your needs amongst our many prefab solutions.
-Contact us today for more information on how to purchase a shed to store your firewood using our website.
+At Alan’s Factory Outlet, we have a wide array of firewood shed kits for sale, so you’re sure to find the perfect shed for your needs among our many prefab solutions.
+Contact us today for more information on how to purchase the right shed to store your firewood.